ptgowthamd/serverless-resource-manager/README.md

 ---

-### 13. Testing API endpoints and functionality through UI
+### 13. Testing API endpoints through postman and testing functionality through UI

 - Follow the screenshots to register new user, verify user-email, login successfully to generate auth-tokens.
 Copy ID-token from browser inspect page -> Application tab -> Storage -> Local storage -> select FE app URL : then right side you can see generated cognito-auth-tokens.
 - Use this ID-token in header of API request as value to the Authorization key.